 Marco Polo Project

-Through Marco Polo Project, Chinese learners can practice their language skills, read new Chinese writing and join a community that actively promotes cross-cultural dialogue; and non-Mandarin readers can discover the voices of Chinese writers.
+Through the Marco Polo Project, Chinese learners can practice their language skills, read new Chinese texts and join a community that actively promotes cross-cultural dialogue.
+Also, non-Mandarin readers can discover the voices of Chinese writers.
 Even if you decide to not actively participate, you can still go there to read “real” Chinese material with translations into English, French and Spanish.
 Click here to read my interview with the founder, Julian Leyre.

 Memrise, which I discovered thanks to Nrupesh (a reader of this blog), is a community of language learners that share mnemonics, pictures, videos and audio material.
 Most of the site is freely editable.
 Anyone can make and share sets of flashcards, add words or create mems.

-Being a big fan of mnemonics (especially of the ideas described in Quantum Memory Power by Dominic O’Brien), what I like about Memrise is the fact that people can vote up and down the “mem cards” so that the best ones will raise (at least this is what I understood so far).
+As a big fan of mnemonics (and especially of the ideas described in Quantum Memory Power by Dominic O’Brien), what I like about Memrise is the fact that people can vote up and down the “mem cards” so that the best ones will gain precedence (at least this is what I have understood so far).

 Quoting from their “About” page, Chinese Hacks started with the idea of providing a set of tips to effectively learn Chinese.
 Now it mostly provides examples of real-world Chinese in the form of news, advertising, signs, posters and anything that shows how Chinese is actually used.
-It also reviews lots of softwares, websites and mobile apps related to Chinese language and culture.
+It also reviews lots of software, websites and mobile apps related to Chinese language and culture.

 Living a dream in China